Investing Fundamentals

 The Downside of Dollar Cost Averaging

-The stock price keeps dropping so you keep purchasing more shares and then the company goes under entirely and your stock is worth nothing.
-As with any investment objective, you have to do your own due diligence to mitigate risk.
+As with any investment strategy, you have to do your own due diligence to mitigate risk.

 If you like the concept of dollar cost averaging but it sounds a little too restrictive, there are variations that incorporate short-term trends.

-Value DCA: Instead of investing the same amount of money each time, you invest more money when shares prices fall and less money when they rise based on a set end goal.
+Instead of investing the same amount each time, you put in more money when prices drop and less when they rise, based on your goals.
+While this can help you take advantage of lower prices.

-Let’s say you start in January and your goal is a portfolio that’s worth $10,000 by the end of the year, investing once a month.
+Value DCA Example: Let’s say you want your portfolio to reach $10,000 by the end of the year, investing once a month.

 Reverse Dollar Cost Averaging

-Most people think of dollar cost averaging as a buying tool, but it is a strategy that can be used when it’s time to sell too, during retirement for example when your investments become your income.
+Most people think of dollar cost averaging as a buying strategy, but it can also apply when selling, especially during retirement when your investments become your income.
 This is known as reverse dollar cost averaging.
+Instead of investing a set amount regularly, you withdraw money from your investments on a schedule.
+Rather than selling all at once, you cash out incrementally over a set timeframe.

 Invest with a Plan